-While it may be the least flashy of the pack, the P40 keeps the Huawei P30’s torch burning brightly, combining a premium fit and finish with flagship internals and slightly paired back camera tech.
+While it may be the least flashy of the pack, the P40 keeps the Huawei P30’s torch burning brightly, combining a premium fit and finish with flagship internals and slightly pared back camera tech.

-Competing head-on with the Samsung Galaxy S20 and Oppo Find X2, not to mention the iPhone 11 - all excellent phones, the P40 has its work cut out for it.
+At £699, the P40 (which packs 5G) undercuts the Samsung Galaxy S20 by £100, the S20 5G by £200 and the iPhone 11 (128GB, 4G) by £180 - all excellent phones.
 Huawei hopes a huge new 50MP camera sensor and a dual selfie camera can do the trick - and as far as we’re concerned, it’s off to a decent start.

 Design and screen: good things etc